Saadkhan55/warwicktkd/readme.txt

 ---- library.less: animations used in main.less

 -- php
 ---- vendor: for all pagination
 ---- footer.php: footer in all files (black bit at bottom)
 ---- head.php: html between head tags on files
+---- header.php: navbar header on all files

+-- php (developing): Same as above but links to multiple sheets
+---- vendor: for all pagination
+---- footer.php: footer in all files (black bit at bottom)
+---- head.php: html between head tags on files